ffoysal/pgk-express/README.md

 password for grafana is `admin`

 To add prometheous data source in grafana ( [http://localhost:3000](http://localhost:3000) ) set the url to `http://prometheus:9090` like this picture.
-Then clik on "Save
+Then clik on "Save & Test" then prometheus dashboard can be imported from "Dashboards" tab.

 ![alt text](add-data-source.png)